 Join the #SundaySupper conversation on twitter on Sunday!
 We tweet throughout the day and share recipes from all over the world.
 Our weekly chat starts at 7:00 pm ET.
 Follow the #SundaySupper hashtag and remember to include it in your tweets to join in the chat.
 To get more great Sunday Supper Recipes, visit our website or check out our Pinterest board.
 Would you like to join the Sunday Supper Movement?
 It’s easy.
 You can sign up by clicking here: Sunday Supper Movement.

 This week for Mitten Movie Night I’m shaking things up a bit!
 No beer pairing.
-Instead I am sharing a quick appetizer that can be made for all the fun parties and tailgates that are going on for Fall.
-Just a few ingredients and you’ve got a creamy, cheesy, hammy cheese ball recipe that you can serve with chips or crackers.
-Party perfection!
+Instead, I am sharing a quick appetizer that can be made for all the fun parties and tailgates that are going on for Fall.
+Just a few ingredients and you’ve got a creamy, cheesy, hammy cheese ball recipe.

 It was exciting when I was reading our local newspaper and found out he was coming right here to our little town!
 We may be small but we have a great Chamber of Commerce, the Dogwood Fine Arts which is putting this together as well as Southwestern Michigan College who put on plays that just make my jaw drop.
 It’s a great place to live in the Bottom Left of the Mitten.
 So he and I are going to head there while Dad & Little A stay home.

 Ok, on to the cheese ball!
 I am making this for a party that we are going to tomorrow.
 Hayride, good friends, good food.
 I’m excited.
 The nice thing about this is it takes just a few ingredients and quick even though it does require some serious stirring.
 Check out the video below………

 Serve with some pita chips and this cheese ball is party perfect!